Skip to main content

 These are the failure modes we see most often.
 Each one has a hidden cost for the team, for the audit trail, and for what Adclear’s agents are able to learn.

 The Adclear comment: “The word ‘easy’ may trivialise the nature of investing, which carries inherent risk.
-Consider revising in line with COBS 4.2.1R requirement that communications are fair, clear and not misleading.”What the submitter does: Clicks Dispute and writes “not needed.”The cost:
+Consider revising in line with COBS 4.2.1R requirement that communications are fair, clear and not misleading.”What the uploader does: Clicks Dispute and writes “not needed.”The cost:

 Better: “Disputed.
 The word ‘easy’ here refers to the in-app onboarding flow, not the act of investing.
 The caption clarifies it is the navigation that is easy, not investment outcomes.
 Per our tone-of-voice policy section 3.2, we use ‘easy’ for product usability but never for investment ease or returns.
 Asset stays as is.”